What is a Planning Appeal Cost Award?

 The costs application will be submitted as a separate matter, at the same time as the appeal.
 It should be supported by a full statement of why an award is justified.
 The reasons for refusal, as cited by the council, should be addressed independently.

 Unnecessary costs must be quantified and proven.
-You should note that a Costs Award should only be applied for where it is felt fully justified that the “other party” has acted unreasonably.
-Refusal of planning permission in itself is not adequate reason for claiming costs.
+You should note that a Costs Award should only be applied for where it is clear that the “other party” has acted unreasonably.
+As such, refusal of planning permission in itself is not an adequate reason for claiming back costs.

 Hearings and inquiries require the applicant to submit a written statement in advance, detailing their grounds for reimbursement, or a written skeleton argument.
 This must then be disclosed to the other party so that they are aware that the applicant intends to claim back costs.

 If I am successful in applying for a Costs Award, how much money will I receive?